One year later, western North Carolina still recovers from Hurricane Helene

 SPRUCE PINE, N.C.
-(NC Network) — It has been one year since the worst storm to ever hit North Carolina devastated the western part of the state.
+(NCN News) — It has been one year since the worst storm to ever hit North Carolina devastated the western part of the state.

 Hurricane Helene was not even on the list of storms to worry about at first.
 It made landfall in Florida’s Big Bend region on Sept.
 27 as a Category 2 hurricane before beginning a long trek inland.
 By the time it reached the Appalachian Mountains, it was a tropical storm still packing high winds and heavy rain.